coltborg/avatar-cfa-workers/README.md

 ## License

-⚠️TODO: Add link
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.